 The last week of the year tends to be shorter than usual and often ends on a positive note.
 The inconceivable amounts of cash money (M1), with which the central banks have flooded the economies, found their way to the stock markets.
-The short week was marked by positive news, such as the start of the Covid-19 vaccinations, which revived hopes for a normalization of life.
+The short week was marked by positive news, such as the start of the Covid-19 vaccinations, which revived hopes for the normalization of life.
 Additionally, aid checks amounting to $2,000 for US citizens were pronounced, providing some economic relief and another positive impulse for the market.
 Moreover, the Brexit deal was finalized.
 These positive signs caused the S&P500 to rise by 0.89%.
 Hopes for the recovery of the world economy caused a small jump in oil prices, which rose by 0.60%.
 Investors lost interest in gold and T-bonds, at least in the short term.
 ONE SIGNAL closed positive five times in six weeks, keeping up our positive momentum.
 An analysis of 2020 will follow very soon.